mecid/mecid.github.io/_posts/2024-05-28-if-and-switch-expressions-in-swift.md

 As you can see, we refactored our code.
 In the example above, we define the *bmr* constant and initialize it inline with the switch expression.
 Now, we win back local reasoning by guaranteeing that the switch expression provides the initial value to our constant.

-Let's discuss some points you must remember while using if and swift expressions in Swift.
+Let's discuss some points you must remember while using if and switch expressions in Swift.
 Each branch of the if, or each case of the switch, must be a single expression.
 Each of these expressions becomes the value of the overall expression if the branch is chosen.

 ```swift
 let weight = user.weight.doubleValue(for: .gramUnit(with: .kilo))